 Normally, a movie like Strangers on a Train would top the list here.
 It’s one of Hitchcock’s very best, an elegant puzzle box based on Patricia Highsmith’s riveting novel.
 I could say the same thing about The Outlaw Josey Wales, still my favorite western of all time and one of the best films Clint Eastwood ever made as an actor or a director.
 Strangers on a Train opened in 1951, Josey Wales in 1976.

 Finally, there’s Spider-Man 2, which again would normally be much higher on this list than it is.
 As it stands, I’m not going to shuffle any of the other films to make space for it.
-But its blockbuster success helped usher in the age of the MCU, and while we’re all excited about Homecoming, this remains the wall-crawling adventure to beat.
+But its blockbuster success helped usher in the age of the MCU, and while Homecoming gives everyone’s favorite wall-crawler a new lease on life, this remains the Spidey adventure to beat.
 It opened today in 2004.